What to do now: Claiming your furlough grant

 - Travelling time for those in receipt of lodging allowance

 Employers will not be able to claim for:

 - Benefits Credit

 - Periodic return fares

 Payments in respect of successful claims will be made 6 working days after claim submission.
-The scheme is open, and the government has extended it in its current form until the end of July 2020.
-From August 2020 until the end of October 2020 it will continue, although the terms of the scheme may change.
+The government extended the scheme in its current form until the end of July 2020.

 As an employer, you can make this claim yourself, or if you have an agent with authorisation to act on your behalf in PAYE matters online, they may submit your claim.
 If an agent is making the claim, the grant funds should still be paid into the employer’s account.

 In order to access the system, you or your agent must have:

 - A Government Gateway ID number and password

 To make a claim, the following are needed: